Down Payment for a House in 2026: How Much You Actually Need

 In 2026, the actual minimums for the major loan programs:

-• FHA loan: 3.5% down
+• FHA loan: 3.5% down (credit score β‰₯580, per Handbook 4000.1)

 • VA loan (military service): 0% down

-• USDA loan (rural areas): 0% down
+• USDA loan (eligible rural areas): 0% down

-• Jumbo loans: typically 10-20% down (varies by lender)
+• Jumbo loans (above the FHFA conforming limit): typically 10–20% down

 The "20% rule" is really "the threshold to avoid PMI on a conventional loan."
-Below 20%, you'll pay PMI of roughly 0.5-1.5% of the loan balance per year until you cross 20% equity.
-That's a real cost, but it's a $100-300/month expense that goes away β€” not a barrier to entry.
+Below 20%, PMI typically costs 0.5–1.5% of the loan balance per year until you cross 20% equity β€” a real cost, but a $100–300/month expense that goes away rather than a barrier to entry.

 FHA, VA, and conventional minimums

 FHA loans are government-backed for buyers with weaker credit or smaller down payments.
-Minimum 3.5% down with 580+ credit score; 10% down required for 500-579 scores.
-Requires upfront mortgage insurance premium (1.75% of loan amount) plus annual MIP (0.55-0.85% of loan balance).
-The annual MIP doesn't drop off automatically β€” for most FHA loans originated after 2013, MIP lasts the life of the loan unless you refinance to conventional.
+The FHA Single Family Housing Policy Handbook 4000.1 sets a 3.5% minimum down payment for credit scores of 580 or higher and a 10% minimum for scores of 500–579.
+FHA loans also charge an upfront mortgage insurance premium (1.75% of the loan amount, financeable) plus annual MIP (currently 0.55% on most 30-year loans with LTV ≀95%).
+For loans originated after June 2013 with LTV above 90%, MIP lasts the life of the loan unless refinanced to conventional.

 VA loans are zero-down loans for active military, veterans, and qualifying surviving spouses.
-No PMI ever, but VA funding fee of 1.4-3.6% of the loan amount applies (can be rolled into the loan).
-The most cost-effective loan program available if you qualify.
+The VA home loan program charges no PMI; instead a one-time VA funding fee of 1.25–3.3% applies (financeable into the loan, waived for veterans receiving disability compensation).
+It is the most cost-effective loan program available to eligible borrowers.

 For comparing scenarios across loan types, our mortgage calculator handles different down payment percentages and shows the PMI impact across the loan types.